nucypher/kafka-as-module-oss/admin/README.md

-  private_and_public, all, default, def]> --master-key, --mk <String>                               path to the master private key file --oc, --only-channels                                     list only channels --pbk, --public-key <String>                              path to the public key file --private-key, --prk <String>                             path to the private key file
+  private_and_public, all, default, def]> --master-key, --mk <String>                               path to the master private key file --oc, --only-channels                                     list only channels --parameters-file, --pf <String>                          path to the file with commands and parameters --pbk, --public-key <String>                              path to the public key file --private-key, --prk <String>                             path to the private key file
 ```